SkoolNotes/Taproot/2020JAP201/KBxAdviceColumn.md

 ### English

 My name is jeffery, and I am a dog!
-I like to chew on socks and play in the grass.
+%%I like to chew on socks and play in the grass. %%